-Kaleba previously served as managing director for policy at National Skills Coalition.
-He also served as executive director of the Washington D.C.
-Workforce Investment Council.
-Kermit has J.D. and bachelor’s degrees from the College of William and Mary.
+Kaleba previously served as managing director for policy at the National Skills Coalition.
+He also served as executive director of the DC Workforce Investment Council in Washington, D.C.

 More from Kermit